History of Josh Naylor in Timeline

 2019: MLB Debut

-August 31, 2020: Traded to the Cleveland Indians
+August 31, 2020: Traded to Cleveland Indians

 2020: Traded to Cleveland

-2020: Appearances for San Diego
+2020: Played for San Diego

-June 27, 2021: Season-Ending Ankle Injury
+June 27, 2021: Ankle Injury

 May 9, 2022: Historic Two Home Run Game

-On May 9, 2022, in a game against the Chicago White Sox, Josh Naylor became the first player in Major League history to hit two three-run home runs or grand slams in the ninth inning or later of the same game, and the first player to have at least eight RBI in the eighth inning or later since 1920.
+On May 9, 2022, in a game against the Chicago White Sox, Naylor became the first player in Major League history to hit two three-run home runs or grand slams in the ninth inning or later of the same game, and the first player to have at least eight RBI in the eighth inning or later since 1920.

-January 13, 2023: Contract Agreement with Guardians
+January 13, 2023: Agreed to Contract with Guardians

-On January 13, 2023, Josh Naylor agreed to a one-year, $3.35 million contract with the Guardians, avoiding salary arbitration.
+On January 13, 2023, Naylor agreed to a one-year, $3.35 million contract with the Guardians, avoiding salary arbitration.

-December 21, 2024: Traded to the Arizona Diamondbacks
+December 21, 2024: Traded to Arizona Diamondbacks

 2024: Career Highs in Home Runs and RBI

-During the 2024 campaign, Josh Naylor made 152 appearances for the Guardians, hitting .243/.320/.456 with career-highs in home runs (31) and RBI (108).
+During the 2024 campaign, Naylor made 152 appearances for the Guardians, hitting career-highs in home runs (31) and RBI (108).

-2024: MLB All-Star and Trade to Arizona
+2024: All-Star and Trade

-January 2025: Marriage to Chantel Collado
+January 2025: Married Chantel Collado

 2025: Competitive Balance Draft Pick